Web Page Finishing Touches - Is It Done Yet?

 Big chunks of text are generally unappealing to the web user.
 Consider breaking them up with headings or horizontal rules, and bring text off of the margins of the screen by using a table or blockquote tags.

 - How will your page look without graphics or frames?

-Some users are unable or unwilling to view complex pages with frames or memory-intensive graphics.
+Some users are unable or unwilling to view memory-intensive graphics.
 Consider constructing a simplified page and including a link to it near the top of your page.

 - Did you include your name and e-mail address?